-To take part in a New York City Christmas tradition unlike any other, go to the Medieval Sculpture Hall at The Metropolitan Museum of Art.
-You'll see a tree dotted with cherubs and angels and surrounded by a detailed Neapolitan Nativity scene composed of more than two hundred 18th-century figures.
+To take part in a New York City Christmas tradition unlike any other, go to the Medieval Sculpture Hall at The Met.
+You'll see a tree dotted with cherubs and angels and surrounded by a detailed Neapolitan nativity scene composed of more than two hundred 18th-century figures.
 Complemented by seasonal music and tree-lighting ceremonies, it's a true holiday delight.
-For more information, visit metmuseum.org.